rudyasho/sehatikopiweb/README.md

 - **Event Schedule**: Listings for coffee cuppings, workshops, and other community events with interactive registration feedback.
 - **Informative Blog**: Articles on coffee culture with dedicated pages for each post, featuring recommended articles and products, and social sharing functionality.
 - **About & Contact Pages**: Static pages for company information and a functional contact form powered by Resend for email delivery.
-- **Business Dashboard**: A comprehensive admin panel with multiple functions:
+- **Comprehensive Business Dashboard**: A protected admin panel with multiple functions:
     - **Analytics**: An overview page showing key business metrics and charts for product popularity, roast, and origin distribution.
+    - **Order Management**: A dedicated view to check all incoming customer orders, inspect their details, and update fulfillment status (e.g., Pending, Shipped).
     - **Product, Blog & Event Management**: Full CRUD (Create, Read, Update, Delete) interfaces for managing content, including support for **Google Drive URLs for images**.
     - **User Management**: A view for admins to see all registered users, disable/enable their accounts, or delete them.
-    - **Website & Hero Settings**: Panels to dynamically update sitewide information without code changes.
+    - **Website & Hero Settings**: Panels to dynamically update sitewide information and homepage content without code changes.
 - **Centralized Search**: A dedicated search page to find products and blog articles efficiently.
 - **User Authentication**: A complete authentication system using Firebase (Email/Password & Google) allowing users to sign up, log in, and view a profile page with their real order history saved in Firestore.
 Admin roles grant access to protected features.
 - **SEO Optimized**: Includes dynamic metadata, a `sitemap.xml`, and `robots.txt` for optimal search engine ranking.